Research on Societal Participation and Health Services Research

 Researchers give an insight into their work

-In interviews, the researchers present the research area and one of their research projects.
+In interviews, the researchers present the research area.

 Research on Societal Participation and Health Services Research - Prof. Müller and Prof. Schiering